 Harry now borrows a 7/8ths German cello, lent to the Scheme since 1995 by the Loan Scheme's very own Chairman of the Governors, Mr Tony Aston.
 It has been a very popular instrument and has helped seven other students before Harry.

-In March of this year Harry won the Junior Section of the Royal Academy of Music Cello Prize.
+In March 2018 Harry won the Junior Section of the Royal Academy of Music Cello Prize.
 Fantastic Harry!
 We are very proud of you.

 Keep following Harry here - we will keep updating you with news.